A flexible model-free prediction-based framework for feature ranking

-This work introduces model-free objective-based marginal feature ranking approach for the purpose of binary decision-making.
-The explicit use of a prediction objective to rank features is demonstrated to outperform existing practices, which rank features based on an association measure irrelevant to neither the prediction objective nor the distributional characteristics.
+This work introduces model-free objective-based marginal feature ranking criteria---s-CC and s-NPC---for the purpose of binary decision-making.
+The explicit use of a prediction objective to rank features is demonstrated to \rvv{select more predictive features than existing practices for marginal or multivariate feature ranking do.
+The reason is that commonly used marginal feature ranking criteria are association measures not reflecting the prediction objective or capturing certain data distributional characteristics, and that popular multivariate feature ranking criteria rely on multivariate classification algorithms such as SVM and RF, which are sensitive to sampling bias and feature correlations.}

+\rv{It is worth nothing that s-CC and s-NPC are extendable to multi-class classification.
+For s-NPC, as it is based on the Neyman-Pearson paradigm for binary classification, its extension to multi-class classification will rely on the one-vs-rest approach.
+Concretely, we single out the most important class as the class $0$ and combine the rest of classes into the class $1$, converting the multi-class problem into a binary classification problem; then s-NPC can be applied.
+For s-CC, with $K$ classes, the classical oracle classifier is known to be $\varphi^*(\cdot) = \arg\max_{k\in\{1, \ldots, K\}} \pi_k p_k(\cdot)$, where $\pi_k = \p(Y=k)$ and $p_k(\cdot)$ denotes the the class-$k$ conditional density of feature(s).
+Then we can define s-CC as the average classification error of plug-in classifiers of this oracle, similar to equations (7) and (8) in our manuscript.
+We have implemented the multiple-class extensions of s-CC and s-NPC in our R package \texttt{frc}.}

 In addition to the illustrated CC and NP paradigms, the same marginal ranking idea extends to other prediction objectives such as the cost-sensitive learning and global paradigms.